-PSTT, FRSC to introduce Mobile Courts to try traffic offenders
+PSTT, FRSC to introduce mobile courts to try traffic offenders

 The decision to set up the Mobile Court was reached during a courtesy visit by the PSTT boss to the FRSC Commander in the Ojudu area of Lagos State.

-Both agencies heads after reviewing the progress of the ‘Operation Free Port Corridor’ agreed that the collaborative efforts of multiple government agencies including security agencies, FRSC, Apapa Local Government etc; under the PSTT has yielded positive results that needs to be sustained.
+Both agency heads after reviewing the progress of the ‘Operation Free Port Corridor’ agreed that the collaborative efforts of multiple government agencies including security agencies, FRSC, Apapa Local Government etc; under the PSTT have yielded positive results that need to be sustained.

 Farinloye commended PSTT for the restoration of sanity on one side of the Oshodi-Apapa Express road (inward Apapa), but said something needs to be done on the other side (outward Apapa) which is perpetually blocked by container trucks and Petrol tankers.